Octoframes/2i2c-task/The_Basic_Elements.md

 weight: 25
 ---

-The syzygy computing service is an implementation of the Jupyter Hub on dedicated hardware accessible over the web.
+The 2i2c computing service is an implementation of the Jupyter Hub on dedicated hardware accessible over the web.
 There is a great deal of information about Jupyter available at the [Jupyter project](https://jupyter.org/).